RAttab/gups/README.md

 ## What is it?

-Tool to help manage github pull requests through slack by providing a daily todo list of pull requests via slack private messages.
+Tool to help manage Github pull requests through Slack by providing a daily todo list of pull requests via Slack private messages.

-The slack messages take the form of:
+The Slack messages take the form of:

 ```text
 Ready: